anubias/rbt/README.md

 - `Mono`-directional: sends the radar energy beam in a single direction
 - `Omni`-directional: sends the radar energy beam in a swift pattern all around the tank

-The shape and size of the scanned map surface is always a square with side length of `Players::SCANNING_DISTANCE`.
+The shape and size of the scanned map surface is always a square with side length of `SCANNING_DISTANCE`.

 It is important to note that the scan output will _always_ include the tank who requested it.
 The differences between the different types of scans affect the position of the requesting tank relative to the returned result.
 In the case of `Omni`-directional scanning, the scanning tank will be located in the center of the scanned area.
 In case of `Mono`-directional scanning, the scanning tank will be located either on the edge or corner of the scanned area (depending on `Orientation`).
 For example, the scanning tank will be located on the bottom-left side of the scanned area in case of a `Mono`-directional North-East scan.